Bible Source Text

 While Ancient Hebrew changed after the Babylonian captivity the changes did not make it entirely different from the predecessor according to scholars.
 Hebrew is written from right to left and did not contain any vowels, only consonants.
 Scribes after the captivity, devised means of indicating a vowel sounds through the use of points above letters which is known as niqqud.

-Based on information from New Testament Textual Research in Munster, Germany, which was summarized by CRI, the latest count as of February 2, 2010 of NT codex copies in existence::
+Based on information from New Testament Textual Research in Munster, Germany, which was summarized by CRI, the latest count as of February 2, 2010 of NT codex copies in existence:

 which totals 5,795.26.